salvatoreallegra/smartshare/README.md

 ## Provided Skeleton

 **Disclaimer**:  *The skeleton provided is not thoroughly tested and may not be utilizing features of picocli that could make this easier.
 It is a working example showing **one** way to approach this problem.
-It should be good enough to build on top of.
-However, it is entirely up to you how the user will interact with the CLI as long as the basic requirements are met.*
+It is written to be enough scaffolding to build on top of as well as demonstrate how to use picocli.
+However, it is entirely up to you how the user will interact with the CLI as long as the requirements listed below are met.*

 The skeleton contains a basic boilerplate that utilizes declaritively registered [**subcommands**](https://picocli.info/#_subcommands).
 This enabled the ability to break uploading and download into separate parts of the application without using options.
 You are also given a `schema.sql` which you can use to generate the appropriate tables to be used when creating your 'Data Access Objects' classes.